Person Centred Validation Skills: Communication that Works

 - Staff morale increases and burn-out decreases.

-- Staff members express a greater sense of work fulfilment.
+- Staff members express a greater sense of work fulfillment.

 - Staff members feel more capable of handling difficult situations.